The Benefits of a Master’s in Curriculum and Instruction

 The Every Student Succeeds Act (ESSA), which President Obama signed into law in December 2015, sets new rules for improvements in K-12 education.
 Replacing the 15-year-old No Child Left Behind Act, ESSA allows states to create new standards to assess student learning and help all schools succeed.
 It specifically requires that states and schools work to improve educational outcomes for students with socioeconomic disadvantages and making sure all kids graduate ready for college or a career.

-Dr. Daniel Tanguay, senior associate dean of education at Southern New Hampshire University (SNHU), said teachers need to have the appropriate tools to adapt to new standards for the educational opportunities available to students, like the ones included in ESSA.
+Dr. Daniel Tanguay is the executive director of general education first-year experience at Southern New Hampshire University (SNHU), and formerly served as the senior associate dean of education.
+He said that teachers need to have the appropriate tools to adapt to new standards for the educational opportunities available to students, like the ones included in ESSA.

 “For educators, this means states will be given the authority to develop student performance targets that use multiple measures to identify the lowest-performing schools and underperforming subgroups,” Tanguay said.
 “Once identified, states will turn to the school districts to develop evidence-based intervention plans to improve student achievement and instruction, decrease achievement gaps, and better prepare and develop teachers.”